 When you first started dreaming about opening a small business—you probably weren’t fantasizing about spreadsheets, or really any financial analysis for that matter.

 But behind every feasible, profitable, full-of-potential new enterprise, there are a lot of numbers to crunch.

 Luckily, the equations that make up the backbone of your small business plan aren’t advanced calculus.
-They’re simple projections, and assumptions, every entrepreneur can wrap their heads around, as they work to set their start up, up for success.
+They’re simple projections and assumptions every entrepreneur can learn as they work to set their business up for success.
 Here are a few pointers for the three major components of your small business plan’s financial analysis.